+Hi guys, i want to share with you, my Ireland experience.
 My time in Ireland has changed me immensly.
 As of today, I have been living there for seven months, all in an effort to improve my English.
-I have also planned to travel to European countries, such as, England, Germany and Belgium.
+I have also planned to travel of European countries, such as, England, Germany and Belgium.
 But before I get into all that, here are some general things to consider:

 The island consists of two countries, the Republic of Ireland and Northern Ireland, which includes the United Kingdom.
 The capital of Northern Ireland is Belfast and the capital of Ireland itself, is Dublin.